toddledev/documentation/docs/09-components/02-create-a-component/index.md

 ---

 # Create a component
-There are two primary ways to create components in toddle:
+There are two primary ways to create components in Nordcraft:
 - [Create from scratch](#create-from-scratch)
 - [Extract existing elements](#extract-existing-elements)